marmelab/react-admin/docs/Actions.md

 ## `useGetMany`

 This hook calls `dataProvider.getMany()` when the component mounts.
-It queries the data provider for several records, based on an array of `id`s.
+It queries the data provider for several records, based on an array of `ids`.

 ```jsx
 // syntax